-- continuing treatment for purposes of FMLA leave. - Conditions for which cosmetic treatments are administered (such as most treatments for acne or plastic surgery) are not "serious health conditions" unless inpatient hospital care is required or unless complications develop.
-Ordinarily, unless complications arise, the common cold, the flu, ear aches, upset stomach, ulcers, headaches other than migraine, routine dental or orthodontia problems, periodontal disease, etc., are examples of conditions that do not meet the definition of a serious health condition and do not qualify for FMLA leave.
-Restorative dental or plastic surgery after an injury or removal of cancerous growths are serious health conditions provided all the other conditions of this regulation are met.
-Mental illness resulting from stress or allergies may be serious health conditions, but only if all the conditions of this section are met. - Substance abuse may be a serious health condition if the conditions of this section are met.
-However, FMLA leave may only be taken for treatment for substance abuse by a health care provider or by a provider of health care on referral by a health care provider.
-On the other hand, absence because of the employee's use of the substance, rather than for treatment, does not qualify for FMLA leave. - Absence attributable to incapacity under this definition qualify for FMLA leave even though the employee or the immediate family member does not receive treatment from a health care provider during the absence, and even if the absence does not last more than three days.
-For example, an employee with asthma may be unable to report for work due to the onset of an asthma attack or because the employee's health care provider has advised the employee to stay home when the pollen count exceeds a certain level.
+$\mathcal{C}$ absence of medical intervention or treatment, such as cancer (chemotherapy, radiation, etc.), severe arthritic (physical therapy), kidney disease (dialysis).
+[Treatment for purposes of this definition includes, but is not limited to, examinations to determine if a serious health condition exists and evaluation of the condition.
+Treatment does not include routine physical examinations, eye examinations or dental examinations.
+Under this definition, a regimen of continuing treatment includes, for example, a course of prescription medication (e.g., an antibiotic) or therapy requiring special equipment to resolve or alleviate the health condition (e.g., oxygen).
+A regimen of continuing treatment that includes the taking of over-the-counter medications such as aspirin, antihistimines, or salves; or bed rest, drinking fluids, exercise and other similar activities that can be initiated without a visit to a health care provider, is not, by itself, sufficient to constitute a regimen of continuing treatment for purposes of FMLA leave.
+[Conditions for which cosmetic treatments are administered (such as most treatments for acne or plastic surger are not "serious health conditions" unless inpatient hospital care is required or unless complications develor Ordinarily, unless complications arise, the common cold, the flu, ear aches, upset stomach, ulcers, headach other than migraine, routine dental or orthodontia problems, periodontal disease, etc., are examples conditions that do not meet the definition of a serious health condition and do not qualify for FMLA leave Restorative dental or plastic surgery after an injury or removal of cancerous growths are serious heal conditions provided all the other conditions of this regulation are met.
+Mental illness resulting from stre or allergies may be serious health conditions of this regulation are met.
+[Substance abuse may be a serious health condition if the conditions of this section are met.
+[Bubstance abuse may be a serious health condition if the conditions of this section provider has advised the employee to stay home when the pollen count exceeds a certain level.
 An employee who is pregnant may be unable to report to work because of severe morning sickness.

-Son or daughter - a biological child, adopted child, foster child, stepchild, legal ward, or a child of a person standing in loco parentis.
+Son or daughter-a biological child, adopted child, foster child, stepchild, legal ward, or a child of a person standing in loco parentis.
 The child must be under age 18 or, if over 18, incapable of self-care because of a mental or physical disability.

-0 1 1 1 · 11 T 1 ' 1 1' 1 .
-Shouge - a hughand or wite reco onized by lov va law including common law marriages.
-Spouse - a nusband OI WIIC ICCO EIIIZCU UV 1UV va iaw iliciuullig common raw marnages.
+Spouse-a husband or wife recognized by Iowa law including common law marriages.
 Approved 8-8-94 Reviewed 08/14/17 Revised 1-9-06